maxbarkouras/WinExec-Notepad-Shellcode/README.md

 ## Getting Started

-If you only need the shellcode just copy it from the Shellcode.c file and paste into your code, but if you want to compile it yourself follow the steps below:
+If you only need the shellcode and trust my low level unreadable code running on your PC (obviously you should😃👍) you can just download the Shellcode.c file, but if you want to compile it yourself follow the steps below:

 ### Prerequisites